 The 9 Series’ display measures at 13.3-inches, again pitting it right alongside the MacBook Air, however it is LED backlit and features Samsung’s SuperBright Plus technology with 400- nit brightness.
-Samsung do like their displays bright, don’t they?
-The resolution is an unsurprising 1366×768, which is neither disappointing nor as overwhelming as some of the other specs on show.
+Samsung does like their displays bright, don’t they?
+The resolution is an unsurprising 1366×768, which is neither disappointing nor as overwhelming as some of the other specs it has.

 Running Windows 7, it is seemingly the perfect rival for the Air, but can it be successful, or will it just be an incredible flop?
 I mean, the high price means that accepting a bit more weight certainly means you could get a bit more bang for your buck, but for the on-the-go users who don’t expect too much performance from a machine, and of course are fairly wealthy, this could be the perfect option.